uchicago-library/Re-Feed/README.md

 Date formats (`*_FORMAT`) will need need to match the date formats in the feed you're importing.
 Add any of these that need to be overridden, to your `config.py`.

 ## API
 This app uses `SQLAlchemy` models to create and save to an `SQLite` database, `fetch_` functions to read and import feeds, and `get_` functions to generate new feeds.
-Any of these can be customized in your `custom.py`.
-If your feed is different from a simple calendar events feed and/or you need to track more data, you will likely need to customize the `FeedEntry` model, one `fetch_` function, and one `get_` function.
+Any of these can be customized in your `custom_models.py` or `custom_functions.py`.
+If your feed is different from a simple calendar events feed and/or you need to track more data, you will likely need to customize the `AbstractFeedEntry` model, one `fetch_` function, and one `get_` function.

-- `FeedEntry` - The data model for feed items.
+- `AbstractFeedEntry` - The base data model for feed items.
 This is the data that's saved to the SQLite database.
+- `FeedEntry` - Concrete data model that's generated from the default `AbstractFeedEntry` or the `AbstractFeedEntry` in your `custom_models.py` file.
 - `fetch_rss_feed` - Imports an RSS feed.
 - `fetch_json_feed` - Imports a JSON feed.
 - `get_feed_rss` - Generates an RSS feed.